 You can apply for a licence online:

-Alternatively you can request an application form from us: Contact Environmental Health
+Alternatively you can request an application form from us: Environmental Health contact form

 Time period for council to normally approve the application

 What happens if your application is not processed by this council within the normal approved time period (Tacit consent)